 The Peddler and His Rattrap Philosophy

-The peddler wanders rural Sweden selling small wire rattraps he makes himself.
-He begs for the materials and survives on petty theft.
-While walking in the cold one day, he invents a philosophy: the world itself is a giant rattrap.
-Riches, joys, shelter, food, and clothing are baits set out for humans, who get caught the moment they reach for them.
-This musing is the moral spine of the story; every later scene either tests or proves it.
+The peddler wanders rural Sweden selling wire rattraps he makes himself, begging for materials and surviving on theft.
+One cold day he invents a philosophy: the world is a giant rattrap.
+Riches, joys, shelter, and food are baits, and humans get caught when they reach for them.
+This idea is the story's moral spine.

 The Crofter's Cottage and the Theft of 30 Kronor

-The peddler knocks at a lonely cottage where an old crofter lives alone with his cow.
-The crofter welcomes him, shares supper, plays cards, and brags about the 30 kronor he earned that month from selling milk.
-He hangs the leather pouch with the notes on a nail.
-The next morning, after the crofter leaves, the peddler steals the money.
-He cannot walk on the main road for fear of being caught, so he turns into the forest.
+The peddler knocks at a lonely cottage where an old crofter lives with his cow.
+The crofter welcomes him, shares supper, plays cards, and brags about the 30 kronor he earned from milk, hanging the pouch on a nail.
+Next morning, after the crofter leaves, the peddler steals the money and turns into the forest to avoid the main road.

 Lost in the Forest and the Ironmaster's Mistake

-The forest has no paths and the peddler walks in circles.
-He realises he is caught in the very rattrap he had been describing; the 30 kronor was the bait.
+The pathless forest sends the peddler walking in circles.
+He realises he is caught in his own rattrap; the 30 kronor was the bait.
 Exhausted, he stumbles into the Ramsjo iron mill at night.
-The ironmaster, walking through the mill, sees him sitting by the furnace.
-In the firelight he mistakes the peddler for his old regimental comrade and invites him home, addressing him as Captain von Stahle.
+The ironmaster sees him by the furnace and, in the firelight, mistakes him for an old regimental comrade, inviting him home as Captain von Stahle.

 Concept: The mistaken-identity scene is the story's pivot.
-The peddler accepts the title because he is too cold and tired to refuse, but the title itself plants the seed of his transformation.
+The peddler accepts the title out of exhaustion, but it plants the seed of his change.

 Edla Willmansson's Christmas Eve Compassion

-The ironmaster's daughter Edla arrives at the mill the next morning to fetch the guest.
-She immediately senses the man is not a captain but treats him with the same dignity anyway.
-She drives him home, helps him bathe, dresses him in her dead brother's clothes, and serves him a Christmas Eve meal.
-Even after the ironmaster recognises his mistake and threatens to call the police, Edla insists the man stay through Christmas.
+The ironmaster's daughter Edla arrives next morning to fetch the guest.
+She senses the man is not a captain but treats him with dignity anyway.
+She drives him home, helps him bathe, dresses him in her dead brother's clothes, and serves a Christmas meal.
+Even after the ironmaster spots the mistake and threatens the police, Edla insists the man stay.

 The Parting Gift and Reclamation of Dignity

-The next morning, the peddler is gone before the household wakes.
-He leaves a small package for Edla.
-Inside is a tiny rattrap with the 30 kronor returned and a letter.
-The letter asks Edla to send the money back to the crofter and signs off as Captain von Stahle.
-The peddler has stepped out of the rattrap by choosing love over the bait; Edla's compassion has redeemed him.
+Next morning the peddler is gone before the household wakes, leaving a package for Edla: a tiny rattrap, the 30 kronor, and a letter asking her to return the money to the crofter, signed Captain von Stahle.
+He has stepped out of the rattrap by choosing love over the bait.

 The Rattrap - Class 12 English (Core) Chapter 4